 Preventing Sports Injuries

-Exercise is good for the body and with the proper precautions, sports injuries can
+Exercise is good for the body, and with proper precautions, sports injuries can often

-often be prevented.
-The quality of protective equipment - padding, helmets, shoes,
+be prevented.
+The quality of protective equipment—padding, helmets, shoes, mouth guards—has

 Causes of sport injuries may include:

 Wearing improper sporting gear

 Being in poor health condition